asmallteapot/sms/README.md

 * `TWILIO_SECRET` - Your Twilio API secret token.
 * `TWILIO_PHONE` - One of your Twilio phone numbers.

-Then send some texts!
+Then, send some SMS messages:

-    SMS.text "Hello!", "15558675309"
+    SMS.text :message => "Hello!", :to => "15558675309"

-Calling `SMS.text` returns the XML response directly from Twilio.
+Calling `SMS.text` returns true if the message was sent, or false if it wasn’t.